michelle-swissgrid-demo/org-health/README.md

 # org-health

 ## Health Files
-**Explore what these health files are and create a list of recommended documentation files essential for every GitHub repository and specify what content each of this document should include.**
+> Research: Explore what these health files are and create a list of recommended documentation files essential for every GitHub repository and specify what content each of this document should include.

 - Community health files are a set of files that provide guidance and templates for maintaining a healthy and collaborative open source project.
 They define and standardize aspects of project development and community interaction.
 - GitHub allows people to create default community health files by adding them to a public .github repo of the organization.
 Then for any repository owned by a user of that organization, it will look for the community health files in the following order: the `.github` folder, the root, and then the `docs` folder.
 If a health file can not be found, it will use the default from the special repository.
 - For example, if a project does not have the `CONTRIBUTING.md` file, when users create an issue/PR, they will see a link to the default `CONTRIBUTING.md` of the `.github` repo.
 However, if the repo does have the `.github/ISSUE_TEMPLATE` folder, the defaults will not be used.
 This allows repo maintainers to override the defaults.